alisarf/luis_portfolio/README.md

 - Build on reading other published code

 ### Continued development

+First off, I would have liked to place all the pages deviating from index.html into a page folder but it slipped my mind when I was developing.
+I didn't feel like it would make that great of a difference.
+When I go back to add content or create a new iteration, I plan on reorganizing them into folders and correcting the relative paths.

 In the future, I would like to revamp this website starting with the design being built out in a design software.
 Knowing what I know now about consistency with design, I would go back and make sure to utilize the same values for properties such as margin, padding and font-families.
-This would allow the flow from top to the bottom of the page to feel less chaotic.
+This would allow the flow from top to bottom of the page feel less chaotic.

 ## Author